 They have tutorials galore and great chat-help.
 Plus, the people at YNAB are really smart about money and offer lots of great articles and videos to help you get on track financially.
 (Check their learning page out here!)

-After your free 34 day trial, you’ll pay $83.99 for the year, which breaks down to $6.99 a month.
-I could almost guarantee you’ll save 10 times that per month using YNAB.
+After your free 34 day trial (no credit card required), you’ll pay $83.99 for the year, which breaks down to $6.99 a month.
+I could almost guarantee you’ll save 10 times that per month using YNAB to track your spending and budgeting.

 You can basically make it do anything you want to!
 After exploring several of the main budgeting tools available, I’d highly highly highly recommend YNAB to anyone.
 (3 “highly’s”, people.)